andrei021/100-days-of-code/r1-log.md

 • Used a factory method.

 ### Day 42
-• Did the challenge once again in order to get a better understanding :innocent:
+• Did the challenge once again in order to get a better understanding of array lists :innocent:

+### Day 43
+• Didn't code today..
+It's Christmas!! :santa: :christmas_tree: :gift: